Ken Rockwell VS Michael Reichmann

 There is an old Chinese saying of “If you blindly believe everything in the book, it is better that there is no book”.
 So please believe in what you feel is truth and may peace be with all of us.

-I love it when people who are new to photography pick up on some of Ken-boy’s writings and profess them to “make sense” or “work for them”.
+19. I love it when people who are new to photography pick up on some of Ken-boy’s writings and profess them to “make sense” or “work for them”.
 Ken Rockwell has no earthly idea what he’s talking about half the time.
 I don’t know a single professional shooter or Photoshop expert who has a high opinion of the guy.
 He’s all about web clicks, not about actually researching and understanding and spreading knowledge.
 He’s a tool.
 Follow his simpleton advice at your own risk.

-20. jasmincormier Says:
+20. jasmincormier says:

 Ken Rockwell is such an ignorant and obnoxious douche.

-21. Catdude Says:
+21. Catdude says:

 I used to like Ken’s site and info.
 Yes, some of it is useful, but lately he does come across as an obnoxious know-it-all, you know, that kind of kid in high school that you all wanted to give a wedgie.